swiftlang/swift-evolution/proposals/0311-task-locals.md

 One other situation where a task might out-live the `withValue` lexical-scope is a specific anti-pattern within task groups.
 This situation is reliabily detected at runtime and cause a crash when it is encountered, along with a detailed explanation of the issue.

-The one situation where a `withValue` scope is not enough to encapsulate the lifetime of a child-task is if the binding is performed _exactly_ around a TaskGroup's `group.spawn`, like this:
+This one situation where a `withValue` scope is not enough to encapsulate the lifetime of a child-task is if the binding is performed _exactly_ around a TaskGroup's `group.spawn`, like this:

 ```swift
 withTaskGroup(of: String.self) { group in